Introduction

 Statistics (JSON format)

-metadata/latest/storage/stats/{stack}.json— Latest versionmetadata/YYYY-MM-DD/storage/stats/{stack}.json— Date-stamped archive
+metadata/0000-00-00-LATEST/storage/stats/{stack}.json— Latest versionmetadata/YYYY-MM-DD/storage/stats/{stack}.json— Date-stamped archive

 Contains raw storage metrics for programmatic access.